django-cms/django-cms/docs/how_to/toolbar.rst

 Opening a URL in an iframe
 --------------------------

-A common case is to provide a URL that opens in a sideframe or modal dialog on the same page (*Administration...* in the site menu, that opens the Django admin in a sideframe, is a good example of this).
+A common case is to provide a URL that opens in a sideframe or modal dialog on the same page, *Administration...* in the site menu, that opens the Django admin in a sideframe, is a good example of this.
 Both the sideframe and modal are HTML iframes.

 A typical use for a sideframe is to display an admin list (similar to that used in the :ref:`tutorial example <add-nodes-to-polls-menu>`):